ethereum/populus/docs/gotchas.rst

 [27] Assigning a memory variable to a storage variable always creates a pointer, which will not be aware if the **underlying state variable changed**

-[28] Don't use rounding for Eth in the contract, since **it will cost you lost money that was rounded**.
+[28] Don't use rounding for Eth in the contract, since **it will cost you the lost money that was rounded**.
 Use the very fine grained Eth units instead.

 [29] The default money unit, both in Solidity and Web3, like ``msg.value``, or getting the balance, is always **Wei**.